nomadxxxx/mpvlock/README.md

 2. Designed for Wayland and Hyprland from hyprlock to provide more flexible theming options.
 3. Integrates with hypridle for idle timeout locking.

-### In Development
-- [ ] On-click features for labels (incl font change on hover)
-- [ ] Dropdown boxes (to support theme switching / script selection)
-- [ ] Support for random theme or background on load
-- [ ] Progress bar for playerctl widgets and script
-- [ ] Better handing of multi-monitor setups

 ### Prerequisites

 Before installing mpvlock, ensure you have the following dependencies: